darolew/css548/parser/readme.txt

 Section 3:

-    set.p           - sets not implemented
+    set.p           - translates correctly
     nestedprocs.p   - nested procedures not implemented
-    sttest.p        - ?
+    sttest.p        - nested procedures not implemented
-    sttest2.p       - ?
+    sttest2.p       - nested procedures not implemented
-    sttest3.p       - ?
+    sttest3.p       - nested procedures not implemented
     list2.p         - translates correctly (except "count")

 Section 4:

     List any of the Pascal programs with "errors" that you do not display an appropriate error message.
 I.e., say which errors you do not detect.

 Section 5:

     List things in Pascal that you have handled and are proud of that I do not test in my sample Pascal Programs.
 Feel free to be brief and point me to sample Pascal programs that you have submitted.
 If there is nothing, say none.

 Section 6:

     Describe anything else you think I should know that will help me to assess what you have done.
 Describe anything that was way more challenging than you originally thought (and that you suspect I don't know the depth of the challenges).

 Section 7:

     Tell me whether your pair/group would like to demonstrate your compiler to the class or would rather show me individually.
 This is not meant to be a big deal, not a formal presentation; you'll just "make" it and run it with sample code perhaps describing how you handled something or challenges you ran into.